carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 New R Markdown files will have a generic template unless you click the "Create Empty Document" in the bottom left-hand corner of the dialog box.

+Note that you have the option to select *Use the current date when rendering the document*.
+This will generate the date dynamically each time you knit your document.

 If you see this default text you're good to go: ![.Rmd new file generic template](../fig/02-rmd-new-template.PNG)

 ### Visual Editor vs. Source Editor